On Hahn-Banach smoothness of $L_1$-preduals and related $w^*-w$ point of continuity of unit balls of dual spaces: Introduction

-It is well known that there exist uncountably many non-isometric preduals of $\ell_1$.
-More generally, if $X$ is an $M$-embedded space, then $X^*$ is a {\it strongly unique predual} of $X^{**}$ but $X$ is not a strongly unique predual of $X^*$ (see Chapter III, Proposition~2.10, in \cite{HWW}).
-This motivates us to analyze the different behavior of the $w^*$-topologies on $X^*$ induced by the preduals of $X^*$.
-In section~3 we identify the distinctive behavior of the topologies on $\ell_1$ induced by its preduals.
-We demonstrate the Hahn-Banach smoothness of $c_0$ and simultaneously illustrate its absence for $c$ based on the results we have obtained.
+In section~3 we completely characterize $L_1$-preduals which are Hahn-Banach smooth.
+It is found if $(\Omega,\Si,\mu)$ is a measure space and there exists a predual of $L_1(\mu)$ which is Hahn-Banach smooth then $\mu$ must be of specific characteristics.

+We answer Problem~\ref{P8} completely in section~4.
+In section~5 it is found that if $X$ is an $M$-embedded space then there always exists a predual of $X^*$ which is not weakly Hahn-Banach smooth.

-Finally, various instances are discussed in the context of point of continuity in section~4.
-We extended our observations to the spaces of affine functions on Choquet simplexes.
-Special attention is paid to the cases where the set of points of continuity of the identity map $I:(B_{X^*},w^*)\ra (B_{X^*},w)$ contains $ext (B_{X^*})$.
-It is derived that an $L_1$-predual is Hahn-Banach smooth if it is weakly Hahn-Banach smooth.
+Finally, various instances are discussed in the context of PC in section~5.
+We extend our observations to the spaces of affine functions on compact convex sets.
+The answer to Problem~\ref{P10} leads to Problem~\ref{P9}.
+We answer Problem~\ref{P9} and discuss its various facets in this section.